morse-simulator/morse/doc/morse/user/overlays.rst

 file, accessible from MORSE Python path.

 For asynchronous service, it is a bit more complex, as we need to provide a callback.
-The :py:meth:`morse.core.MorseOverlay.chain_callback` takes care about this operation.
+The :meth:`morse.core.overlay.MorseOverlay.chain_callback` takes care about this operation.
 You can pass an optional function to this method to modify the returned data, or modify the state of your object.